 The National Council of the BSA, in response to feedback from changes in the Cub Scout Advancement program after a year of implementation have made a series of changes to the Cub Scout advancement program.
 In summary, more flexibility has been built into the program, allowing adult leaders and parents/guardians the ability to more readily complete requirements during the program year.
 For a complete listing of these revisions, please view these Cub Scout Advancement Modifications.

-As a reminder, revisions went into affect as of Jan.
-1, 2016 involving the advancement of Boy Scouts and Varsity Scouts.
-During the transition in 2016, the following options may be used:
+As a reminder, rank requirement revisions went into affect as of Jan.
+1, 2016 involving the advancement of Boy Scouts and Varsity Scouts. as of January 1, 2017, all Scouts MUST be using the new requirements.
+Scouts will not be eligible for advancement if they complete a rank with the old requirement.

 General Advancement Information